syncfusion-content/winui-docs/winui/Shimmer/Customization.md

 # Customization in WinUI Shimmer

-This section explains how to customize the appearance of the Syncfusion WinUI Shimmer (SfShimmer) control using various properties.
+This section explains how to customize the appearance of the Syncfusion [WinUI Shimmer control](https://www.syncfusion.com/winui-controls/shimmer) (SfShimmer) using various properties.
 You will learn how to modify the following aspects of the shimmer effect:

 ## Fill

-The `Fill` property allows you to specify the background color of the shimmer view.
+The [Fill](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Core.SfShimmer.html#Syncfusion_UI_Xaml_Core_SfShimmer_Fill) property allows you to specify the background color of the shimmer view.

 {% tabs %}
 {% highlight xaml %}